 SCREEN: To be provided by Authors: Oscillation Amplitude being selected

-Then set the temperature to room temperature, the frequency to 1 hertz, and the logarithmic sweep from 10 to 10000 micronewton-meters of torque [1].
+Set the temperature to room temperature, the frequency to 1 hertz, and the logarithmic sweep from 10 to 10000 micronewton-meters of torque [1].

+SCREEN: To be provided by Authors: Temperature, frequency, and logarithmic sweet being set

+Then, start the experiment.

-SCREEN: To be provided by Authors: Temperature, frequency, and logarithmic sweet being set To perform a temperature scan test to verify that the cure is complete, in the Procedure tab, select Temperature Ramp and initiate the experiment at room temperature with a ramp rate of 1 degree Celsius/minute to ensure a uniform distribution of the temperature into the sample, a frequency of 1 hertz, and the torque amplitude determined from the torque sweep test [1].
+SCREEN: To be provided by Authors: Play button being clicked.

+To perform a temperature scan test to verify that the cure is complete and if so, obtain the final glass transition temperature, in the Procedure tab, select Temperature Ramp and initiate the experiment at room temperature with a ramp rate of 1 degree Celsius/minute to ensure a uniform distribution of the temperature into the sample, a frequency of 1 hertz, and the torque amplitude determined from the torque sweep test [1].

 SCREEN: To be provided by Authors: Temperature Ramp being selected, then temperature, ramp rate, frequency, and torque amplitude being set

+Close the Furnace of the rheometer and open the air stopcock of the furnace

+WIDE: Talent closing the furnace and opening the air stopcock

+Then, start the experiment

+SCREEN: To be provided by Authors: Play button being clicked.

 Protocol Script Questions